bryank91/scrapy/readme.md

 # Scrapy
 ## Description
 Puppeteer scraping tool with multiple features.
-Currently built to run with Docker, Node and Serverless.
+Currently built to run with Docker, Node and Serverless (preview).
 Can be run as an express HTTP server or a CLI command

 Supported sites
 - Shopify